Carson Wentz Player Prop Bets for NFL Week 18 | Indianapolis vs. Jacksonville 1/9/2022

 Season Stats

-- He's also chipped in on the ground, with 198 rushing yards (12.4 ypg) on 54 carries with one rushing touchdown.
+- He has added 198 rushing yards (12.4 ypg) on 54 carries while scoring one touchdown on the ground.

-- The Colts have run 50.6% passing plays and 49.4% rushing plays this season.
-They rank seventh in the NFL in scoring.
+- The Colts, who rank seventh in the NFL in points scored, have dropped back to pass 50.6% of the time while running the football 49.4% of the time.

-- Wentz has thrown 63 passes in the red zone this season, 37.7% of his team's red zone plays.
+- Wentz has attempted 63 of his 487 passes in the red zone, accounting for 37.7% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Wentz's matchup with the Jaguars.